Blend3r/ideative/README.md

 # Ideative
-A website meant for my school where we 3d print stuff.
+---
+This is a website where students from the middle school campus of Westhill Institute can request 3d prints of any type.